Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The clues are specific and avoid direct synonyms or the answer word.
-They describe the serialized nature and broadcast/streaming aspect well.
-Some clues could be slightly more distinct from each other.
+The clues are highly specific to the chosen answer without using any forbidden words.
+They cover various aspects like emotional depth, conflict, realism, and thematic exploration, providing distinct angles.
+No answer contamination detected.

 ✅ Strengths:
 - Generally specific and relate to correct answer